ZenSide/CKEditorBundle/README.md

 <code>{% include 'ZenSideCKEditorBundle::ckeditor_init.html.twig' with {'selector':'textarea.ckeditor'} %}</code>

-5. Change Stylesheet applied inside editor
+5. Change Stylesheet applied inside editor (optional)
 --------------
 You can overwrite the default styles of the ckeditor by giving your own stylesheet asset path to the init file